+855 (0) 86 665 567

 Hue is often cooler than Hoi An, especially early in the year.
 In addition, with each sitting on opposite sides of a small mountain range the weather can often differ between the two greatly on any given day.

-At the far south of Central Vietnam, Nha Trang benefits from a longer dry season (typically January to September), with high temperatures and little rain .
+In the far south of Central Vietnam, Nha Trang benefits from a longer dry season (typically January to September), with high temperatures and little rain.
 The rainy season runs from October to early December with almost half the annual rainfall falling in October and November.

 Dalat, in the central highlands, is wet from June to October making outdoor pursuits problematic.
 From November to May it is far drier although cold in December & January.